Hammer1279/node-proxy-manager/README.md

 1. stash local changes: `git add * && git stash`
 2. update local clone: `git pull`
 3. pop stash: `git stash pop`
-4. check the config with a editor of your choice for any merge conflicts and resolve them
+~~4. check the config with a editor of your choice for any merge conflicts and resolve them~~
+4. update config.json: `npm run migrate`
+5. check for any new config entry that might need to be updated

+**Since 0.3.4, migrations are handled seperate from git.\
+On first migration, if the stash is not used, the file will be PERMANENTLY deleted.**

 ### Autostart using PM2 (Linux/MacOS only I believe)